sdeepa/Infer2/README.md

 ## Why are dist and tmp not being pushed to the repo?

 In regular production applications, `dist` and `tmp` are **never** pushed to the main repo, because they are usually large in size and don't provide development benefit to anyone reading them (minified, optimized, compressed code).
-Also, it gives no benefit to another developer, since using the simple `grunt` command will give you all these things anyway from the dev version of hte code.
+Also, it gives no benefit to another developer, since using the simple `grunt` command will give you all these things anyway from the dev version of hte code. # Infer 2